 Of all the wedding destinations in Italy, my favorite is Tuscany.
 The light, art, architecture, countryside, and landscapes of Tuscany are inspirational.
-When I photograph weddings in Tuscany, I use the olives, cypress trees, white roads, rolling hills, vineyards, and gorgeous sunsets to create works of art that capture your location.
+As a wedding photographer in Tuscany, I use the olives, cypress trees, white roads, rolling hills, vineyards, and gorgeous sunsets to create works of art that capture your location.
 The photos need to show the location, otherwise, you may as well stay home!

-My experience as a Tuscany wedding photographer is that couples who choose to have their wedding in Tuscany want memorable photos that capture the essence of the location and the spirit of the occasion.
+My experience is that couples want memorable photos that capture the essence of the location and the spirit of the occasion.

-I like my photos to show that you are in Tuscany.
+I like my photos to show where you are.
 Otherwise, it just looks like you are having a wedding anywhere.
-You are having a destination wedding in Italy so let’s show the destination!
+You are having a destination wedding in Italy so let's show some of that Italian beauty!

 Imagine taking your photos during a spectacular sunset whilst strolling along a tree-lined driveway that leads you to an ancient villa.